sequenceiq/slider/src/site/md/rolehistory.md

 ### 2013-09-20: WiP design doc

+## Outstanding issues

+1. How best to distinguish at thaw time from nodes used just before thawing from nodes used some period before?
+Should the RoleHistory simply forget about nodes which are older than some threshold when reading in the history?
+1.

 ## Introduction

 Hoya tries to bring up instances of a given role on the machine(s) on which